FarronF/limerick-council-meetings/meetings/2023/02/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th January 2023.md

 Deep sympathy was also expressed to the family of T. J. Madigan, Ganger, Newcastle West

-Roads, on his sudden passing this week.---
+Roads, on his sudden passing this week.
+---
 2

 The Senior Executive Engineer, Newcastle West Municipal District also extended sincere